What’s that bug in my Aquarium?

 Although they may seem like a harmless addition to your tank, it’s important to remember that mosquito larvae eventually turn into adult mosquitoes.
 Mosquitoes are not only a nuisance due to their biting habits, but they also pose a health risk as they are known carriers of various diseases.
 Therefore, it’s advisable to remove mosquito larvae from your tank as soon as you spot them.

 There are several ways to remove mosquito larvae from your aquarium.
-One method is to simply scoop them out using a net.
+One method is to simply scoop them out using a netOpens in a new tab..
 Alternatively, some fish species, such as guppies and bettas, are known to eat mosquito larvae and can help control their population.

 Preventing mosquitoes from laying eggs in your tank in the first place is the best way to avoid dealing with larvae.
 This can be achieved by maintaining a clean tank and avoiding stagnant water, which mosquitoes are attracted to for egg-laying.
-Regular maintenance and water movement from filters or water features can also deter mosquitoes from viewing your aquariumOpens in a new tab. as an ideal breeding ground.
+Regular maintenance and water movement from filters or water features can also deter mosquitoes from viewing your aquarium as an ideal breeding ground.

 Axolotl eating Bloodworms